First United Methodist Church, 2123 Forest Ave., will host the next Lenten Luncheon at noon Wednesday, March 19.

-Heartland Center for Spirituality in Great Bend will hold SpiritLife classes on Saturday Jan.
-4, from 9 a.m. to 3:15 p.m.
-Classes and instructors are as follows:
+Heartland Center for Spirituality in Great Bend will hold SpiritLife classes on Saturday, March 29, from 9 a.m. to 3:15 p.m.
+Classes for the day are as follows:

 DeleteSt.
 Johns Episcopal Church will begin its Lenten Study at 10:15 a.m.
 Sunday, March 9, at the church, located at 17th and Adams St. in Great Bend.